taedlar/neolith/docs/manual/lpc.md

 This is of course not the idea.
 It is really only supposed to be used when a variable really is going to contain different types of values.
 This should be avoided if possible.
 It is not good coding practice to allow a function, for example, to return different types.

-## Special types
+## Special Types

 There are some special types, which can be given before the basic type.
 These special types can also be combined.
-When using special type T before an inherit statement, all symbols defined by inheritance will also get the special type T.  The only special case is public--defined symbols, which can not be redefined as private in a private inheritance statement.
+When using special type T before an `inherit` statement, all symbols defined by inheritance will also get the special type T.
+The only special case is `public`-defined symbols, which can not be redefined as private in a private inheritance statement.

-### varargs
+### `varargs`
  A function of this type can be called with a variable number of arguments.
  Otherwise, the number of arguments is checked, and can generate an error.

-### private
+### `private`
  Can be given for both functions and variables.
-Functions that are private in object A can not be called through call_other() in another object.
+Functions that are private in object A can not be called through `call_other()` in another object.
  They're also not accessable to any object that inherits A.

-### static
+### `static`
  This special type behaves different for variables and functions.
-It is similar to private for functions, in that they cannot be called from other objects with call_other().  static variables will be neither saved nor restored when using save_object() or restore_object().
+ It is similar to private for functions, in that they cannot be called from other objects with `call_other()`. static variables will be neither saved nor restored when using `save_object()` or `restore_object()`.

-### public
+### `public`
  A function defined as public will always be accessible from other objects, even if private inheritance is used.

-### nomask
+### `nomask`
  All symbols defined as nomask cannot be redefined by inheritance.
-They can still be used and accessed as usual.  nomask also blocks functions from being shadowed with shadow().
+ They can still be used and accessed as usual.  nomask also blocks functions from being shadowed with `shadow()`.

 ## LPC Substructures